top of page

 However, to serve in the modern day it badly needs updating.
 It has no toilet, no kitchen, and no heating.
 This is a constant problem for both regular worshippers and the many other visitors who come here.
 Visitors who attend special events and services, weddings, baptisms, funerals, bell ringing, school services, concerts, historical or photographic visits, or are simply tourists who come to admire this magnificent church.

 St Mary’s desperately needs new facilities.
-The new church room, to be called the Lantern Community Centre, is to be built in the churchyard, next to the church itself.
+After many years of planning and fundraising the new church room, to be called the Lantern Community Centre, is finally under construction in the churchyard, next to the church itself.

-We were finally able to sell the old church hall site to raise funds, but the proceeds from this will no longer cover the cost of the new build.
-We are actively seeking grants to help meet the shortfall between the cost of a new building and the proceeds of the old site.
-We are very grateful to the Benefact Trust for giving us £20,000 as well as to private individuals for their donations.
+However, we continue to actively seek grants to help meet the shortfall between the cost of a new building and the monies raised to date.
+We are very grateful to the Benefact Trust for giving us £20,000, to Garfield Weston for a £40,000 grant, to Joseph Rank for a £35,00 grant as well as to many private individuals for their donations.

 We are continuing with our active fundraising efforts from among our own regular congregation and other users and supporters of St Mary's.
 Fundraising events take place regularly and have already included concerts, fashion shows, race nights, dinner dances, quiz nights, coffee mornings, a garden party, and our own version of 'open gardens', a sponsored walk to Lincoln, and another to Westminster Abbey, with more functions being planned.